In the Archery project youth will:

 Nov 3 Safety Meeting, target practice

-Nov 17 or 24 TBA Optional Turkey Shoot at Redwood Bowman - (for advanced beginner and higher, sign up on your own)
+Nov 24 Optional Turkey Shoot at Redwood Bowman - (for advanced beginner and higher, sign up on your own)

 Dec 8 2:30-3:30 Make auction items in Castro Valley